richburroughs/what-oncall-does-to-us/slides.md

 # So let's look at some studies

-^ I'm going to share with you a few scientific studies about being on-call ^ Psychological studies are a great way to identify counterintuitive things, or areas we are blind to due to our biases ^ I am not a mental health practitioner or expert
+- Psychological studies are a great way to identify thinga that are counterintuitive, or areas we are blind to due to our biases
+- Individual studies are just one data point
+- I'm not a mental health professional

+^ I'm going to share with you a few scientific studies about being on-call

 ---